careproject-cy/platform/README.md

 ## About

 CARE Project is the adoption platform for [UANA Foundation](https://uanafoundation.com), a registered nonprofit in Cyprus.
-We rescue stray dogs, cover their veterinary care, rehabilitate and socialize them, and coordinate adoptions — locally in Cyprus and internationally to the UK, Germany, and the Netherlands.
+We rescue stray dogs, cover their veterinary care, rehabilitate and socialize them, and coordinate adoptions locally and internationally to the UK, Germany, and the Netherlands.

-**100% volunteer** — no paid staff, every euro goes to the animals.
+100% volunteer.
+No paid staff.
+Every euro goes to the animals.

 ## Why Open Source